telerik/xamarin-forms-docs/installation-and-deployment/telerik-nuget-server.md

 In the Source field you should fill in the address of the Telerik server (URL: **https://nuget.telerik.com/v3/index.json**) and click the Update button.

-In addition to feed URL `https://nuget.telerik.com/v3/index.json`, there is also an obsolete NuGet v2 server at `https://nuget.telerik.com/nuget`, which is no longer recommended.

-> The NuGet v2 server at `https://nuget.telerik.com/nuget` will be sunset in November 2024.
+> The obsolete NuGet v2 server at `https://nuget.telerik.com/nuget` will be sunset in November 2024.
+To avoid any interruptions in your development process, change the NuGet server URL to `https://nuget.telerik.com/v3/index.json`.
-> The new v3 protocol offers faster package searches and restores, improved security, and more reliable infrastructure.
-> To redirect your feed to the NuGet v3 protocol, all you have to do is to change your NuGet package source URL to `https://nuget.telerik.com/v3/index.json`.

 ![](images/nuget-server/nuget-vs-telerik-server.png)